 Weight Management: Fact and Fiction

 Knowing the truth about losing weight can help you separate what works from what doesn’t.
-Don’t be taken in by expensive weight-loss fads like pills, herbs, and special foods.
+Don’t be taken in by expensive weight-loss fads like pills, herbs, and special foods that promise unbelievable results.
 There’s no magic way to lose weight.
 If you have questions about weight loss, ask your health care provider.

 Fiction: “The faster I lose weight, the better.”